Bellevue, Western Australia: Geography

 Bellevue is bounded by the Helena River to the south, Great Eastern Highway to the north and Military Road and Cowie Close to the west.
 The suburb is an even mix of residential, industrial and parkland (mainly along the Helena River).

 Being at the eastern part of the Swan Coastal Plain, Bellevue is also at the foot of the Darling Scarp with Greenmount Hill as the point of access to the region to the east.

 Change

 Bellevue has changed over the duration of its existence due to a number of factors - the extensive claypits of the early twentieth century (most having been since filled in), and the industrial locations adjacent to the railway lines.

+On 15 February 2001 a large industrial fire started on 1 Bulbey Street following an explosion at a poorly maintained recycling plant handling hazardous waste with smoke and ash from the fire covering large areas of Perth.
+It remains the worst industrial fire in Western Australia's history, and the site remains contaminated today.

 The creation of the standard gauge railway and the removal of the railway station in the mid-1960s removed it from the railway map.
 Construction of the Roe Highway embankment in the western part removed a section of the suburb.
 The Midland Military Markets were located in the west of the suburb, but were destroyed by a fire in April 2007.